Zayd ibn Thabit: Death

+Sources differ about his death year.
+However, the fact he died in Medina in 665 (45 AH) is taken as authentic.

 Said Ibn Al-Musayyib stated: "I attended the funeral of Zaid bin Thabit.
-After he had been buried, ibn Abbas said, 'O you people!
+After he had been buried, Ibn Abbas said, 'O you people!
 Whoever wishes to know how knowledge leaves us should know that it is like this that knowledge leaves.
 I swear by Allah that a great deal of knowledge has just left us today."